Q. What is Sustainability?

 The program can support 7-10 students.

-Q. Since the Sustainability Farm is within biking distance (i.e. relatively close) to campus, how will it feel like living-learning community as opposed to just a residence a little further from campus?
+Q. Since the Sustainability Farm is relatively close to campus, how will it feel like living-learning community as opposed to just a residence a little further from campus?

 One of the goals of the program is to: Foster a strong living and learning community.
 The students face issues regarding their consumption and its impacts on the natural environment.
 Through the shared experience of low-impact living, they become more conscious of their personal and collective consumption patterns.
 They learn to function as a small community of shared values, balancing individual and communal interests and needs.
 The Sustainability Program is a living/learning community in which students share core courses and shared values of low-impact living and awareness of collective consumption patterns.
 How much to use cars, visit campus, and other behavior patterns are part of collaborative decision making that the students participate in, as they balance concerns about environmental impact with their personal and academic needs.
 Finally, efforts are made to ensure cross-fertilization and a sharing of values between those participating in the Sustainability Program and campus as we all work toward a more sustainable future.